udacity/nd013-c1-vision-starter/README.md

 [OPTIONAL] - The files can be downloaded directly from the website as tar files or from the [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) as individual tf records.
 We have already provided the data required to finish this project in the workspace, so you don't need to download it separately.

 ## Structure
+This project contains the necessary files for training an object detection resnet neural network.
+There are several python scripts that are useful for downloading training data and splitting it into train, validation and test datasets.
+Also there is a script to generate new config files to train the tensorflow model.
+There are two jupyter notebooks for visualization of the raw data and the augmented data respectively.
 ### Data

 The data you will use for training, validation and testing is organized as follow: